fruteroclub/inner-circles/src/services/telegram/README.md

 # Telegram Bot Service

-This service implements a Telegram bot using Telegraf.js for the Circles Credit application.
+This service implements an informative Telegram bot using Telegraf.js for the Circles Credit application.

+## Overview

+This is a **read-only, informative bot** that sends notifications to participants about loan-related events.
+The bot does not support interactive commands - it only sends automatic notifications.

-## Commands
+## Notifications

-The bot supports the following commands:
+The bot sends notifications for the following events:

-- `/request_loan` - Request a new loan from the community
+- **Loan Requests** - When a new loan request is created
-- `/loan_status` - Check the status of your active loans
-- `/vouch_status` - View your vouch count and reputation score
+- **Vouching Accepted** - When someone vouches for a loan requester
+- **Funding Obtained** - When a loan reaches full funding
+- **Loan Accepted/Started** - When a loan is accepted and funds are disbursed
+- **Loan Repaid** - When a loan is successfully repaid
-- `/repay_loan` - Repay an existing loan
+- **Loan Default** - When a loan defaults
+- **Trust Cancellation Recommendation** - When the system recommends removing trust from a user

 ## Setup